zhudotexe/kani/docs/advanced.rst

     $ pip install bitsandbytes>=0.39.0 accelerate

+.. caution:: The ``bitsandbytes`` library is currently only UNIX-compatible.

 **Set Load Arguments**

 Then, you'll need to set the ``model_load_kwargs`` when initializing your model, and use the engine as normal!
 This